Local analytic classification of q-difference equations: The symmetric square of the -Euler equation

 \section{The symmetric square of the $q$-Euler equation}

 This will be our only example with more than two slopes.
-Consider the square $\hat Y := \tsh^{2}$ of the Tshakaloff series:

-As we shall see in section \ref{section:qEulersquareanalytic}, the series $\hat Y = \tsh^{2}$ does not support the same process of analytic summation as $\tsh$ itself.
-This comes from the fact that the Newton polygon of $\hat Y$ has three slopes, as shall see, while that of $\tsh$ has two slopes.
+Consider the square $\hat Y := \tsh^{2}$ of the Tshakaloff series: As we shall see in section \ref{section:qEulersquareanalytic}, the series $\hat Y = \tsh^{2}$ does not support the same process of analytic summation as $\tsh$ itself.
+This comes from the fact that the Newton polygon of $\hat Y$ has three slopes, as we shall see, while that of $\tsh$ has two slopes.
 First, however, we want to give some recipes to tackle such examples.